 At the end of a path passing between 6 majestic Chusan palms lies the entrance to the Dutch Garden.

-The many fragrances of the Dutch Garden are sure to revive the senses: lavender, pine, daphne, viburnum, lemonwood, mock orange blossom and boxwood among others.
+The many fragrances of the Dutch Garden are sure to revive the senses: pine, lilac, viburnum, lemonwood, mock orange blossom and buxus among others.
 All the while the bellbird and endangered wood pigeon provide a soundtrack for exploration.